 Compiling LATEX files into readable documents is actually a very involved process.
-Although CMake comes with FindLATEX.cmake, it does nothing for you other than find the commands associated with LATEX.
+Although CMake comes with FindLATEX.cmake, it does nothing for you other than find the commands associated with IATFX.
 I like using CMake to build my LATEX documents, but creating targets to do it is actually a pain.
 Thus, I've compiled a bunch of macros that help me create targets in CMake into a file I call "UseLATEX.cmake."
 Here are some of the things UseLATEX.cmake handles:

-- Runs IATEX multiple times to resolve links. - Can run bibtex, makeindex, and makeglossaries to make bibliographies, indexes, and/or glossaries. - Optionally runs configure on your IATFX files to replace @VARIABLE@ with the equivalent CMake variable. - Automatically finds png, jpeg, eps, pdf, svg, tiff, and gif files and converts them to formats latex and pdflatex understand.
+- Runs LATEX multiple times to resolve links. - Can run bibtex, makeindex, and makeglossaries to make bibliographies, indexes, and/or glossaries. - Optionally runs configure on your LATEX files to replace @VARIABLE@ with the equivalent CMake variable. - Automatically finds png, jpeg, eps, pdf, svg, tiff, gif, bmp, and other image files and converts them to formats latex and pdflatex understand.